 Consider the Burgtheater or simply “The Burg” as essentially Austria’s national theatre.
 And the main building forms one of the many historical landmarks that grace the Ring boulevard that curls its way around Vienna’s centre.

-- The pinnacle of Austrian theatre, but all in German
+- The pinnacle of Austrian theatre, but all plays are in German

 - English tours of the 19th-century building available